bartificer/programming-by-stealth/docs/pbs28.md

 The solution is to write a new accessor method that accepts three arguments, allowing all three values to be updated and validated in one go.
 We could write a whole new function, but we already have two functions for reading the entire date, `.american()` and `.european()`, so why not update those to optionally accept three arguments in the appropriate order?

-Notice that in the above samples we use code like `myDate.year(2016).month(2).day(29)`, this is an example of so-called function chaining, and it is only possible because our accessors return `this` when used to set a value.
+Notice that in the above samples we use code like `myDate.year(2016).month(2).day(29)`.
+This is an example of so-called function chaining.
+It is only possible because our accessors return `this` when used to set a value.

-Remember that we evaluate from left to right, so the first thing to happen is that `myDate` is looked up.
+Remember that we evaluate from left to right.
+The first thing to happen is that `myDate` is looked up.
 It is a reference to an object with the prototype `pbs.Date`.
-Next, the dot operator applies the function `year()` from the `pbs.Date` prototype to what ever is to its left, i.e. the `myDate` object.
-The `year()` function returns `this`, so, `myDate.year()` returns the `myDate` object.
+Next, the dot operator applies the function `year()` from the `pbs.Date` prototype to whatever is to its left, i.e. the `myDate` object.
+The `year()` function returns `this`; so, `myDate.year()` returns the `myDate` object.
 At this stage in the evaluation, the line has effectively become `myDate.month(2).day(29)`.
-The dot operator happens again, and the month() function from the pbs.Date prototype gets applied to the myDate object.
+The dot operator happens again, and the `month()` function from the `pbs.Date` prototype gets applied to the `myDate` object.
 Again, because `myDate` is the object on which the function is being invoked, within the function, `this` is a reference to the `myDate` object.
 So, when `month()` again returns `this`, the value being returned is a reference to the `myDate` object yet again.
 The line has now become equivalent to `myDate.day(29)`.
-The dot operator fires one last time, and applies the `day()` function from the `pbs.Date` prototype to the myDate object.
+The dot operator fires one last time and applies the `day()` function from the `pbs.Date` prototype to the `myDate` object.

-So, because we return this within all our accessors when setting a value, and only because we do that, the single line `myDate.year(2016).month(2).day(29)` is entirely equivalent to:
+So, because we return `this` within all our accessors when setting a value, and only because we do that, the single line `myDate.year(2016).month(2).day(29)` is entirely equivalent to:

 ```javascript
 myDate.year(2016);